devlooped/DependencyInjection.Attributed/readme.md

 <!-- #content -->

-Automatic compile-time service registrations for Microsoft.Extensions.DependencyInjection with no run-time dependencies.
+Automatic compile-time service registrations for Microsoft.Extensions.DependencyInjection with no run-time dependencies, from conventions or attributes.

 ## Usage